gokulan006/MineVidya/README.md

 ---

 <p align="center">
-Built with ❤️ to make mining knowledge more accessible, safer, and intelligent through AI.
+Built to make mining knowledge more accessible, safer, and intelligent through AI and to develope AI cross all the fields.
 </p>